epiverse-trace/tutorials-middle/episodes/superspreading-simulate.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Create a short term projection using a branching process with `{epichains}`.
+- Estimate the potential for large outbreaks following the introduction of a new case using a branching process with `{epichains}`.

 ::::::::::::::::::::::::::::::::::::::::::::::::